-Millionaire to millennials: Stop buying avocado toast if you want a home
+Millionaire to millennials: Lay off the avocado toast if you want a house

 Gurner, who's worth an estimated $460 million according to the Australian Financial Review, said wasteful spending is preventing young people from becoming homeowners.

-"We are coming into a new reality ... and a lot of people won't own a house a in their lifetime," he said.
+"We are coming into a new reality ... and a lot of people won't own a house in their lifetime," he said.

 If your mom forwarded you these remarks, there's just one problem: Overpriced, Instagrammable toast is hardly the only barrier to property ownership in the U.S.